OlliGriffin/fozdecompras/source/_posts/Hybrid-News-on-June-&-July-2018.md

 As always, understand that our Twitter polls are actually unscientific, because respondents self-select, and because our sample size isn't representative of the broader public-even with a good poll as popular just as this one.

-Polestar 2 electric powered car, VW to build electric power cars in US, and peak essential oil found in 2036: Today's Car News
+__Polestar 2 electric powered car, VW to build electric power cars in US, and peak essential oil found in 2036: Today's Car News__
-Jul 17, 2018

 Details surface on Polestar's second unit, the Polestar 2 electric powered sedan.
 Volkswagen says it will build electric autos in the United States.
 A fresh report claims peak essential oil could come as soon as 2036.
 And we request what sort of electric-car racing passions our readers in a fresh Twitter poll.
 Of the and considerably more on Green Car Studies.